edgarshurtado/Portfolio/grunt-blog-post.md

 You can't imagine how much I've loved this process while programming my portfolio 😍.

+By the way.
+I think is worth to mention that I register this task toguether with the build task with the name of `default`.
+With this, what I accomplish is to get all my tasks running by simply typing at my console `grunt`.
+Lazyness is the way 😜 .

 And that's been all.
 I leave you here my complete Gruntfile.js and package.json files in case you want to use them.